mhdiwafy/Hackintosh-Thinkpad-X390-Yoga/README.md

 Work fine, thanks to CPU friend and CPU FriendFriend, Patched to 0.8 Ghz (Min) - 2.4 Ghz (Max) Using CPU Friend data provider on lowest power consumsion.
 For me, no serious Performance Effect on this setting<br>
-Great for Daily usage, such as office, sone video editing, graphic design, some multitask, of course browsing. if you want to change the power setting,<br>
+Great for Daily usage, such as office, sone video editing, graphic design, some multitask, of course browsing.<br>
+on the efi, i insert the `Performance profile` as default<br>
+if you want to change the power setting,<br>
 i will give the further assistance on the "other tweaks" section

+### Battery

+The battery presentage is function normally

+### USB

+USB Ports Patching with USBMap.kext , everything works fine, no serious issue with USB

-###
+### Ethernet

+Functioning normally. thanks to 'IntelMausi.kext'
 </details>